LTUC/amman-dotnet-401d2/Curriculum/Class14/Lab.md

 	Points  | Reasoning |
 	 ------------ | :-----------: |
-	3       | Code meets Industry Standards // methods and variables namings are appropriate // Selective and iterative statements are used appropriately, Fundamentals are propertly executed // Clearly and cleanly commented |
+	3       | Code meets Industry Standards // methods and variables namings are appropriate // Selective and iterative statements are used appropriately, Fundamentals are properly executed // Clearly and cleanly commented |
 	2       | syntax for naming conventions are not correct (camelCasing and PascalCasing are used appropriately) // slight errors in use of fundamentals // Missing some comments |
 	1       | Inappropriate naming conventions, and/or inappropriate use of fundamentals // Code is not commented  |
 	0       | No Submission or incomplete submission |